There are many resources available to help you succeed:

 Home/Contents/Renters Insurance:

 All students should have home/tenant insurance.
 Even if you don’t own your home, as a renter, if something unexpected happens to your belongings (flood, fire, theft), you will be very glad that you purchased contents insurance.
-Worst of all, if your actions are responsible for causing damage in your landlord’s house and you are found to be liable, without insurance, your landlord, or his/her insurance company can hold you liable for all costs.
+Worst of all, if your actions are responsible for causing damage in your landlord’s house and you are found to be liable, without insurance, your landlord, or their insurance company can hold you liable for all costs.
 You should shop for a reputable insurance company.
 There are many in Windsor to choose from.
 Most content insurance policy rates are extremely reasonably priced and would protect you and your belongings.

 Auto Insurance: